 But how do we turn this around in our favour?
 Anna Hoffman presents a potentially very useful idea for how we could solve this problem: “For every update you are about to post, read and engage with at least three updates from others.
 Become an engager and contributor first, and your updates won’t fall on deaf ears.”
 1

 This follows on from an overarching idea in social media that you present yourself as an expert in your field.
 To do that, you need to contribute to online discussion to help others with problems they are having.
 But remember that in talking to others, you should be listening to them more.
 Only by understanding them will you be helping them and ultimately solving their problems rather than ‘actively marketing’ on social media, which is, when you think about it, is the greatest form of marketing there is: converting followers into fans and evangelists for your company.
+This particular type of social media mistakes activity, productivity and visibility as something good – but sometimes it can be better to remain silent on some topics.

 Ignoring The Data